AtulRatnawat/OCR-Thai-Identity/README.md

 # Thai ID OCR System

 Welcome to the Thai ID OCR System!
 This project is designed to provide a solution for Optical Character Recognition (OCR) of Thai ID cards.
 The system includes a backend implemented in Node.js using Express and MongoDB for data storage.
-On the frontend, a React-based user interface interacts with the backend to upload images, view OCR results, and manage historical records.
+On the front-end, user interface (created by ReactJs) interacts with the backend to upload images, view OCR results, and manage all the records.

 ## Backend

 ### Folder Structure
 - `src`: Contains the main source code files.
   - `database.js`: Establishes a connection to MongoDB.
+- `model`: Contains the MongoDB schemas.
   - `ImgDataModel.js`: Defines the MongoDB schema for storing image data.
   - `entryModel.js`: Specifies the schema for storing OCR results.
 - `index.js`: The main entry point for the backend application.
-- `now.json`: Configuration file for deployment (Now.sh).
 - `package.json`: Lists dependencies and scripts for the backend.

 ### Database